Koatty/koatty_core/docs/api/koatty_core.koattymetadata.from.md

 ## KoattyMetadata.from() method

-copy all key-value pairs from a given object into this new Metadata.
+Creates a KoattyMetadata object from a plain object

 **Signature:**